lowRISC/opentitan/hw/ip/usbdev/doc/theory_of_operation.md

 Control transfers pass through synchronous FIFOs or have a ready bit synchronized across the clock domain boundary.
 A dual-port synchronous buffer SRAM is used for data transfers, and the bus clock and USB clock come from the same 48 MHz input.
-The wake detection module is clocked by a separate clock, and a couple registers are used to interface with it.
+The wake detection module is clocked by a separate clock, and a couple of registers are used to interface with it.
 Any bus-related clock domain crossings must happen outside the core, except for the transition between the 48 MHz clock and the wake detection module's clock.
 The 48 MHz clock must be enabled to reach the registers in `usbdev`.